 Ensure these are all integrated properly so your data can appropriately pass through the technology stack.
 These serve as the foundation of your website and are critical to understanding how it performs.

-Dince recommends assessing the user experience of your school’s website.
-Consider the following questions:
+To assess the user experience of your school’s website, Dince suggests answering these questions:

 - Is it easy for a visitor to find the information they’re seeking?